Taylor Gray (racing driver)

-Taylor Gray (born March 25, 2005) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 17 Toyota Tundra for TRICON Garage.
+Taylor James Gray (born March 25, 2005) is an American professional stock car racing driver.
+He last competed full-time in the NASCAR Xfinity Series, driving the No. 54 Toyota GR Supra for Joe Gibbs Racing.
+He previously competed in the NASCAR Craftsman Truck Series, ARCA Menards Series, ARCA Menards Series East, and ARCA Menards Series West.

 Racing career

 Early career

-Gray made his debut in a late model in March 2018 at age 12, driving for Lee Faulk Racing and Development at Hickory Motor Speedway in the Paramount Auto Group Limited Late Model Series.
+Gray made his debut in a late model in March 2018 at the age of twelve, driving for Lee Faulk Racing and Development at Hickory Motor Speedway in the Paramount Auto Group Limited Late Model Series.
 He had an impressive showing, finishing sixth in the race.
 Two months later, he returned to Hickory in the same series and won his first late model race after running in either first or second place for the entire race.

-Both Gray and his brother Tanner were signed by DGR-Crosley in 2019, with Tanner driving full-time in the K&N Pro Series East and Taylor driving full-time in the CARS Late Model Stock Tour since he was under the age of 15 and therefore not eligible to compete in a NASCAR series at that time.
+Both Gray and his brother Tanner were signed by DGR-Crosley in 2019, with Tanner driving full-time in the K&N Pro Series East and Taylor driving full-time in the CARS Late Model Stock Tour since he was under the age of fifteen and therefore not eligible to compete in a NASCAR series at that time.

 In his season racing in CARS, Gray picked up a win at Hickory Motor Speedway in just his second start, which meant he now had two wins at the track.
 Gray ended the year ninth in points, competing in all but two races which he skipped mid-season.
 Additionally, he entered the ValleyStar Credit Union 300 NASCAR Whelen All-American Series race at Martinsville, where he flipped and his car came to a halt upside down, but he was uninjured in the crash.
 Just a few weeks later, he was already back in action, again at Hickory, where he ran the Whelen All-American Series' Fall Brawl event.
-Gray would have an outstanding performance, leading all 200 laps in the race en route to the win, and this put him with a total of three wins there at only age 14.
+Gray would have an outstanding performance, leading all 200 laps in the race en route to the win, and this put him with a total of three wins there at only the age of fourteen.